︎ Muriel Lisk-McIntyre

 About

-Muriel Lisk-McIntyre is a french-american artist, curator and researcher based in Berlin.
+Muriel Lisk-McIntyre is a Franco-American artist, curator and researcher based in Berlin.
 Her practice explores the concept of collage, looking at in through paper but also in spaces and how it can be constructed and sculpted with objects, materials and shapes, through a process of placing, cut/past/edit.
+She is also a walker, day/nightdreamer and early morning dancer.

 Having studied a double masters in Fine Art and History of Art (2016 - 2021), the place of theory and fine art experimentation are balanced out and play equal roles in her practice.